 - The Office of Children and Family Services, Child Care Subsidy: The Office of Children and Family Services is committed to providing assistance with child care costs to eligible families through the Child Care Subsidy Program.
 Child care subsidies can help parents/caretakers pay for some or all of the cost of child care services.
 In general, families are eligible for financial assistance if they meet the state’s low-income guidelines, and need child care to work, look for work, or attend employment training.
 Information on Assistance with Childcare Costs at The Office of Children and Family Services

 Paid Childcare Options

-- Care.Com (https://www.care.com/) is a national clearinghouse for private and center-based childcare.
-They clearly state their vetting criteria and have an easy to navigate system.
+- Care.Com (http://www.care.com/) is a national clearinghouse for private and center-based childcare.
+They clearly state their vetting criteria and have an easy-to-navigate system.

 - The Office of Children and Family Services.
 The OCFS Search Engine is easy to navigate and allows a search by zip code.